-Even on the cloudy days, the temperature can be a little too warm for our dogs to handle and they need a little help cooling down.
-There are plenty of ways to help our canine friends regulate their body temperature to avoid heatstroke and so that they can enjoy the summer in cool comfort, too.
+Even on cloudy days in the summer months, the temperature can be a little too warm for our dogs to handle and they need a little help cooling down.
+There are plenty of ways to help our canine friends regulate their body temperature to avoid heatstroke and enable them to enjoy the sunshine in cool comfort, too.

-Ice cubes are just one of the things used to cool dogs down during the summer, but there is a lot of misinformation being circulated amongst concerned owners.
+Ice cubes are just one of the things used to cool dogs down, but there is a lot of misinformation being shared with concerned owners.
 So, what is the truth about dogs and ice cubes?

 Are ice cubes safe for dogs?

 As long as your dog is healthy and isn’t currently suffering from heatstroke, ice cubes are safe for dogs to enjoy.
 Larger and harder pieces of ice can cause damage to teeth, so make sure to keep an eye on your dog if they’re a keen cube muncher.